Air Filter Replacements Made in the USA – Manufacturer Direct

 15 – orange

-Our clean, white templates, or outer cardboard frames, are kept non-specific to save on manufacturing cost.
+Our clean, white templates, or outer cardboard frames, are kept non-specific to save on manufacturing costs.
 That’s why they are not stamped or labeled individually.

-Our 1” filters only come in boxes of three, six, twelve and twenty-four filters.
+Our 1” filters come in boxes of two, three, six, twelve, and twenty-four filters.
 It’s one of several ways we keep our prices so low, per filter.
-The 3″, 4”, 5 and 6” filters are sold separately, however.
+The 3″, 4”, 5, and 6” filters are sold separately, however.

 Activated carbon is nontoxic and is useful in many different industries.
 From medicine to water purification, carbon is a highly effective method of removing and preventing unwanted chemicals.
 In Nordic Pure Air Filters, carbon removes chemical buildup in recirculated, filtered air.